haihappen/learn-crystal/README.md

 ```

 Interestingly they both show very similar results.
 We means either Ruby is
-already very well optimized, or Crystal's optimizations aren't a good as thought.
+already very well optimized, or Crystal's optimizations aren't as good as thought.